Wild Asparagus Bliss, Then and Now

 Serve over pasta.
 Add Parmesan cheese.

 (Hint: save water when draining pasta and add to sauce if a bit of liquid is needed)

-Read more on Umbria’s wild asparagus
+Read more about wild asparagus hunts, then and now

-Click here for another wild asparagus recipe
+Click here for a wild asparagus recipe